 Is There Research on “Honey and Acne”?

-There is only one randomized controlled trial evaluating the effectiveness of topical honey on acne, and its conclusion is less than impressive when it comes to the impact of honey on acne.
-A randomized controlled trial is a type of rigorous of study that provides the highest level of evidence.
+There is only one randomized controlled trial evaluating the effectiveness of topical honey on acne.4 A randomized controlled trial is a type of rigorous study that provides the highest level of evidence.
+This study found that only 7.6% of patients using topical honey experienced significant improvement in their acne, which is less than impressive.

 In this 2016 study in the journal, BMJ Open, researchers randomly assigned 136 acne patients between the ages of 16 and 40 years to receive one of two treatments: (1) an antibacterial soap and a product comprised of 90% medical grade honey and 10% glycerin or (2) the antibacterial soap alone.
 This study found that only 7.6% of the patients in group 1 experienced significant improvement in their acne.
 The researchers concluded that the combination of honey and antibacterial soap was no more effective in treating acne than antibacterial soap alone.
 They stated, “The results presented do not support a benefit of using honey in addition to a common over-the-counter antibacterial soap.
 This knowledge may inform both patients and clinicians when considering alternative therapies for acne.”4